-CTS uses these apps to test privileges and permissions.
-To pass the tests, you must preload the apps into the appropriate directories on the system image without re-signing them.
+To pass the tests, preload the apps into the appropriate directories on the system image without re-signing the apps.

 The CTS media stress tests require video clips to be on external storage

 /sdcard).
-Most of the clips are from Big Buck Bunny which is copyrighted by
+Most of the clips are from Big Buck Bunny, which

-capabilities of the device under test will be checked via the
+capabilities of the DUT are checked through the

 android.media.MediaCodecInfo.CodecCapabilities APIs from Android 5.0.